ballerina-platform/ballerina-lang/docs/lang-ref/packaging.md

 To create an archive, take the following steps:

 1. Make sure the Ballerina files you are archiving each have the correct package declaration at the top of the file and are in a directory structure that reflects that package path as described at the top of this page.
 1. Open a command prompt and navigate to the directory **above** the package root directory.
-Using the StockQuoteService example, if the `myProgram` directory is in the root C:\ directory on Windows, you would navigate to C:\ at the command line.
+For example, for the StockQuoteService example described at the top of this page, if the `myProgram` directory is in the root C:\ directory on Windows, you would navigate to C:\ at the command line.
 1. Use one of the following `ballerina build` commands to create the archive.
 The syntax below assumes the Ballerina `bin` directory is in your path.
 If it is not, specify its path before the `ballerina` command.
 For example, if your Ballerina home directory is `C:\Ballerina_Home` on Windows, you would type `C:\Ballerina_Home\bin\ballerina build` followed by the options.

 To build a Ballerina **executable** archive containing a `main()` function, use the following command to build the `.bmz` file: